 The most difficult part of my meal planning is coming up with nutritious meals to cook that my toddlers will actually eat.
 It’s always a toss up.
 One day I could serve them something I thought they loved, and the next day they won’t touch it.
 It’s the baby and toddler way.

 As my Stage 1 baby eaters have progressed into Stage 2 and Stage 3 – I’ve had a bit of experience with getting extra creative in the kitchen.
 Last night I made a green pesto dish served up with rice pasta and you’ll be surprised to hear what went in it and how fast it was gobbled up by my picky little eaters (19 months and 3 years old), making a great week-night last minute meal.

-Kale, swiss card, sunflower seed pesto my friends.
+Kale, swiss chard, sunflower seed pesto my friends.
 That’s right.
 Quick, ridiculously good for them (and you) and easy!
 Recipe below.

 Simple, step-by-step recipe up ahead!

-I’m not much for measuring when I cook – it’s more of a creative outlet of experimentation for me and I’ve learned to trust my instincts over the years as I’ve developed my culinary skills and palette.
-Baking on the other hand – is a science.
+I’m not much for measuring when I cook – it’s more of a creative outlet of experimentation for me and I’ve learned to trust my instincts over the years as I’ve developed my culinary skills and palate.
+Baking, on the other hand, – is a science.
 I always measure.
 I threw all of the listed ingredients together (equal parts, a little more olive oil) and blended until I had the creamy consistency of a thick and shiny pesto.
-Add smashed garlic to your personal taste as your blending and it’s all done in minutes.
+Add smashed garlic to your personal taste as you're blending, and it’s all done in minutes.

 I made a boatload of it, which of course, you don’t have to.
 I just had a lot of kale and swiss chard to use up and knew that I would be freezing a few mason jars of it for our family to eat up over the spring into the summer.